 How Does the Federal Solar Tax Credit Work?

-Arizona taxpayers can also take advantage of the federal solar tax credit, also known as the Federal Solar Investment Tax Credit (ITC).
-This credit provides a federal tax deduction equal to 30% of your solar installation costs.
-As with the state tax credit, you don’t qualify for the ITC if you lease your solar power system or are in a power purchase agreement.
+Arizona homeowners can also benefit from the federal solar tax credit, also known as the Federal Solar Investment Tax Credit (ITC).
+This credit provides a federal tax deduction of 30% of your solar installation costs.
+However, you don’t qualify for the ITC if you lease your solar power system or are in a power purchase agreement.

 Does Arizona Offer Net Metering?